 Google prefers their advertisers to use ‘Smart campaigns,' which hand over total control to Google's AI.
 Initially, you don't have a way to opt out of this.

 The Smart campaign can be beneficial if your business has thousands of dollars to spend warming up the AI, but it's completely useless otherwise.
 We recommend handing back control to the AI once your account has enough conversion data to work from.

 So, we'll go with a manual campaign.
 To start, you'll have to switch over to expert mode.
 You can do this by following the steps provided by Google.

-You should then see a dashboard as illustrated below.
-Note the red bar at the top; that’s referring to the paused smart campaign:
+You should then see a dashboard, as illustrated below.
+Note the red bar at the top that refers to the paused smart campaign: